ivangfr/springboot-rsocket-webflux-aop/README.md

 #### movie-client-shell

 After building the Docker native image and running it successfully, we have some problems such as
-- there is the following WARN
+- there is the following WARNs
   ```
   Unable to create a system terminal, creating a dumb terminal (enable debug logging for more information)
+  The Parser of class org.springframework.shell.jline.ExtendedDefaultParser does not support the CompletingParsedLine interface.
+Completion with escaped or quoted words won't work correctly.
   ```
 - the autocomplete is not working;
 - the script files `simulation-rest.txt` and `simulation-rsocket.txt` are not present.